UnLoc: Leveraging Depth Uncertainties for Floorplan Localization: Related work

 Recent learning-based methods aim to use only RGB images for floorplan localization.
-LaLaLoc~\cite{howard2021lalaloc} estimates the position of panoramic images in a floorplan by embedding map and image features into a shared space.
-LaLaLoc++~\cite{howard2022lalaloc++} removes the known camera and ceiling height assumption by directly embedding the floorplan.
-LASER~\cite{min2022laser} represents the floorplan as a set of points and uses PointNet~\cite{qi2017pointnet} to embed the visible points for each pose, aligning them with image features in a shared space.
-PF-Net~\cite{karkus2018particle} integrates localization within a differentiable particle filtering framework, using a learned similarity between images and corresponding map patches.
-F$^3$Loc~\cite{chen2024f3loc} utilizes metric monocular depth prediction but requires training custom depth networks, which can limit generalizability and assumes that all predictions are of the same quality.
+OrienterNet~\citep{sarlin2023orienternet} localizes images in 2D public maps such as OpenStreetMap using neural matching, but focuses on outdoor environments.
+LaLaLoc~\citep{howard2021lalaloc} estimates the position of panoramic images in a floorplan by embedding map and image features into a shared space.
+LaLaLoc++~\citep{howard2022lalaloc++} removes the known camera and ceiling height assumption by directly embedding the floorplan.
+LASER~\citep{min2022laser} represents the floorplan as a set of points and uses PointNet~\citep{qi2017pointnet} to embed the visible points for each pose, aligning them with image features in a shared space.
+PF-Net~\citep{karkus2018particle} integrates localization within a differentiable particle filtering framework, using a learned similarity between images and corresponding map patches.
+F$^3$Loc~\citep{chen2024f3loc} utilizes metric monocular depth prediction but requires training custom depth networks, which can limit generalizability, and assumes that all predictions are of the same quality.

 \textbf{Sequence-based localization} methods enhance robustness by integrating information over time.
-Bayesian filtering \cite{dellaert1999monte,chu2015you,karkus2018particle,boniardi2019robot,mendez2020sedar} is commonly used to fuse sequential observations, like particle \cite{dellaert1999monte} and histogram filters \cite{thrun2002probabilistic}.
-PF-Net \cite{karkus2018particle} employs a differentiable particle filter for localization but relies on learned observation models that may not generalize well.
-F$^3$Loc \cite{chen2024f3loc} uses sequential observations and integrates them employing a histogram filter.
+Bayesian filtering \citep{dellaert1999monte,chu2015you,karkus2018particle,boniardi2019robot,mendez2020sedar} is commonly used to fuse sequential observations, like particle \citep{dellaert1999monte} and histogram filters \citep{thrun2002probabilistic}.
+PF-Net \citep{karkus2018particle} employs a differentiable particle filter for localization but relies on learned observation models that may not generalize well.
+F$^3$Loc \citep{chen2024f3loc} uses sequential observations and integrates them by a histogram filter.